Performance Breakdown

 It was able to pick up an average of 65.9% of sand in the default carpet setting and 74.5 in boost mode.
 So that is almost a 10% difference with the two settings.

-While the Shark ION P50 does well at cleaning surface dirt on carpets, the duo clean head won’t do as well against the Dyson V10, V11, Tineco A11, and the Pure One S12 when it comes to deep cleaning.
+While the Shark ION P50 excels at cleaning surface dirt on carpets, the duo clean head falls short compared to the Dyson V10, V11, Tineco A11, and the Pure One S12 in terms of deep cleaning.

-However, the fact that the duo clean works well on both surfaces makes it ideal inside homes with a mixture of carpet and hard surfaces or even rugs because there’s no need to carry an extra tool all the time.
+However, the fact that the Duo Clean works well on both surfaces makes it ideal for homes with a mixture of carpet and hard surfaces, or even rugs, because there’s no need to carry an extra tool all the time.

-To measure noise output, I use a sound meter a few feet away with the vacuum in its upright configuration in different settings.
+To measure noise output, I use a sound meter positioned a few feet away from the vacuum in its upright configuration, in various settings.
 The vacuum is the loudest in this setting, so I think it’s a good baseline figure.

 Here are the results:

 I wouldn’t say that the ION P50 is quiet, but it isn’t overly loud.
-The 66.4-decibel noise level on the hard floor setting is a little louder than the Dyson V8.
+The 66.4-decibel noise level on the hard floor setting is slightly louder than that of the Dyson V8.

-However, it’s less noisy in its highest setting at just over 70 decibels in the boost mode versus the Dyson V8 and V10 that easily goes over the 73-decibel mark.
+However, it’s less noisy in its highest setting at just over 70 decibels in the boost mode versus the Dyson V8 and V10, which easily surpass the 73-decibel mark.

 Tools and Attachments